 In addition to me being too sad or dramatic or ‘fake,’ there’s the issue of being a broke ass.
 I’m proud of my accomplishments, and I know I’m way farther ahead in life than a huge swath of people.
 Please know I think about that every day.
 The fact that I’m financially challenged has simply been a fact of my whole adult life – well, at least since I left the restaurant industry.
 When I was managing and serving, I was completely comfortable financially.
 But I didn’t want to do that for the rest of my life.
 And going from that to an entry level admin role making a salary so small that I worked 3 other jobs to make ends meet, was a shocking adjustment.

 I suppose I had secretly been thinking this for years, that my friends resent that I never have money to do stuff.
-I can’t to get my shit together it would seem, and so they feel sorry for me and pay for dinners here and there, or loan me money for this or that.
+I can’t seem to get my shit together, and so they feel sorry for me and pay for dinners here and there, or loan me money for this or that.
 My therapist (who I miss dearly) used to tell me all the time that I had to stop feeling guilty that my friends were helping me out so much.
 He would constantly remind me that they wouldn’t be stepping up like that if they didn’t feel they got something in return.
 He would turn it around and ask if the roles were reversed, would I be there for any of them the way they had been for me?, and of course the answer was an emphatic yes.
 Without question.
 But, for some reason, I always, and still do apparently, have a hard time believing it when it comes to me.

 So, I guess this is the summary, the thesis, as it were of what I’m trying to get across: my friends/peers are resentful that I never have money, and I therefore can not be relied upon to contribute to group dinners/hangouts etc. Also, we can conclude that I’m and Debbie Downer and people, aka friends, are tired of hearing about my shitty life.
 They’re so tired of hearing it, they actually have questioned the validity of what I say.
 So, following that logic, there are certain people in my life who might actually think that I would lie and/or exaggerate about the state of my dad’s health for…what?
 Attention?
 Sympathy?
 A handout?